How to Create Engaging, Culture-Centered Content While Remote

 I have always taken people leaving PHOS far too personally, but this one hurt.
 Bad.

-At the time, our business consultants were already challenging our mission/vision.
+At the time, our business consultants already challenged our mission/vision.
 They said it needed to be rewritten to be more specific, more exact, and more measurable.

 I couldn’t.
 It felt so disingenuous for me to write an inspiring sentence about what fired me up when the people I run the company for were leaving.